mhviet2001/CI-CD-Pipeline-Java/README.md

 Click `Create`
 ![Nexus Credential2](/docs/images/nexus-credential2.png)

-Then, install the `Nexus Artifact Uploader` plugin on Jenkins Server:
+Then, install the `Nexus Artifact Uploader` plugin on Jenkins:
 ![Nexus Plugin](/docs/images/nexus-plugin.png)

 After installing the plugin.
-Open our created Jenkins pipeline, which is `JavaWeb` as I named it before.
+Open our created Jenkins pipeline, which is `Java Website` as I named it before.
 On the left-sidebar, select `Pipeline Syntax` > `Snippet Generator` to generate the syntax of `Jenkinsfile`.
 Choose `Sample Step` is `nexusArtifactUploader: Nexus Artifact Uploader`
 ![Pipeline Syntax](/docs/images/pipeline-syntax-nexus.png)

 - Nexus Version: `NEXUS3`